gitsuh/zero-disk/README.md

 # zero-disk
 .Synopsis

-   Zero fills a drive to deflate virtual disk
+   Zero fills a drive to deflate virtual disk (mostly stolen from an EMC script)

 .DESCRIPTION